axelarnetwork/axelar-core/docs/cli/axelard_set-genesis-tss.md

 ### Options

 ```
-      --ack-period int   time period in blocks for tss to emit the event asking validators to send acknowledgments for keygen/sign
+      --heartbeat-period int   time period in blocks for tss to emit the event asking validators to send their heartbeats
   -h, --help                   help for set-genesis-tss
 ```

 ### Options inherited from parent commands